gradle/gradle/design-docs/ide-integration.md

 ## Feature - Tooling API parity with command-line for task visualisation and execution

 This feature exposes via the tooling API some task execution and reporting features that are currently available on the command-line.

-It also makes some improvements to the task reporting capabilities.
+- Task selection by name, where I can run `gradle test` and this will find and execute all tasks with name `test` in the current project and its subprojects.
+  However, this selection logic does have some special cases.
+For example, when I run `gradle help` or `gradle tasks`, then the task from the current project only is executed, and no subproject tasks are executed.
+- Task reporting, where I can run `gradle tasks` and this will show me the things I can run from the current project.
+This report, by default, shows only the public interface tasks and hides the implementation tasks.

+The first part of this feature involves extracting the logic for task selection and task reporting into some reusable service, that is used for command-line invocation and exposed through the tooling API.
+This way, both tools and the command-line use the same version-specific logic.

+The second part of this feature involves some improvements to the task reporting, to simplify the base logic, improve performance and to integrate with the component model introduced by the new language plugins:

+- Task reporting treats as public any task with a non-empty `group` attribute, or any task that is declared as a public task of a build element.
+- All other tasks are treated as private.
+- This is a breaking change.
+Previously, the reporting logic used to analyse the task dependency graph and treated any task which was not a dependency of some other task as a public task.
+This is very slow, requires every task in every project to be configured, and was not particularly accurate.

 ### GRADLE-2434 - IDE visualises and runs aggregate tasks